mrredo/redolanguage-compiler/README.md

 # redolanguage-compiler
-This will be a compiler for redolanguage, remaking the entire thing, how would this work lexer -> AST -> type checking -> code generation.
+This will be a compiler for redolanguage, remaking the entire thing, how would this work lexer -> AST -> type checking -> code generation -> using assembler to generate object files -> making the binary itself.